lokesh/team-bee/README.md

 $ npm i --save-dev mocha chai sinon-chai supertest
 ```

-- `mocha`: Test runner.
-Looks for /test folder by default.
+- `mocha`: Test runner
 - `chai`: Assertion library
 - `sinon-chai`: Extends Chai's assertion library
 - `supertest`: Makes HTTP calls to our API endpoints

+Mocha looks for a `/test` folder by default.
+In there, if `hooks.js` exists, it will automatically run lifecycle methods specified in there.

 ### Code style